oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/artifacts/ts/Warnings.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/artifacts/ts/Warnings.ts)

 This code is part of the oxygenium-web3 project and provides functionality for interacting with a smart contract called Warnings.
-The code imports various functions and classes from the "@oxygenium/web3" library, which is a TypeScript library for interacting with the Alephium blockchain.
+The code imports various functions and classes from the "@oxygenium/web3" library, which is a TypeScript library for interacting with the Oxygenium blockchain.

 The Warnings smart contract has two custom types defined in the WarningsTypes namespace: Fields and State.
 Fields is an object with two properties, a and b, both of which are of type bigint.
 State is a ContractState object that represents the current state of the Warnings contract.